riverrun/argon2_elixir/README.md

 There is also a `no_user_verify` function which can be used to make user enumeration more difficult.

-Please read the documentation for the Argon2 module for more information.
+For more information about configuring Argon2, see the documentation for the Argon2.Base.hash_password function and the Argon2.Stats module.

 ### License